 But back to my epiphany.

-Essentially, I’ve made the conscious decision to downgrade somebody I’ve cared about deeply to an acquaintance who’s fun to be around.
+Essentially, I made the conscious decision to downgrade somebody I’d cared about very deeply to an acquaintance who’s fun to be around.

-Taking this attitude and severing my emotional attachment allows me to take responsibility for my own feelings, and ultimately take away somebody else’s control and ability to hurt me.
+Taking this attitude and severing my emotional attachment empowers me to take responsibility for my own feelings, and ultimately take away somebody else’s control and ability to hurt me.